 About the Founder

-Richard Möller moved from Germany to the U.S.A. in 1995 to attend Towson University on a full athletic scholarship for four years to play Division I soccer.
-He was the first in the program to earn All-American honors as one of the top three forwards in the nation.
-Richard was also the first in the program to earn the America East Conference Player of the Year award (holding the single season scoring record up to the present time), he was the first and only to win the America East Scholar-Athlete of the Year award back to back, he was the first and remains as the only Scholar-Athlete All-American in the program (graduating with a 4.0) and he was the first DI student-athlete in the state of Maryland to win the prestigious ECAC Scholar-Athlete of the Year award.
-On the whole, Richard won close to 40 individual awards, athletically and academically combined, during his stellar playing career.
+Richard Möller moved from Germany to the U.S.A. in 1995 to attend Towson University on a full athletic soccer scholarship.
+Richard was the first student-athlete in the soccer program to earn NSCAA Division I All-American honors as well as the first and only to earn NSCAA Scholar All-American honors graduating with a 4.0 and Latin honors.
+Richard was also the first in the program to earn the America East Conference Player of the Year award (holding the single-season scoring record to date), the first and only to win the America East Scholar-Athlete of the Year award back to back and the first DI student-athlete in the state of Maryland to win the prestigious ECAC Scholar-Athlete of the Year award (just to name a few honors).

 “To this day I remember my conversations with college coaches.
-Every single coach had an unrepeated style to convince me to attend their university and soccer program.
-It was indeed flattering making my decision tricky though, especially coming from a different country.
-In all honesty, I would have loved to have somebody with a distinct athletic and academic background, former collegiate soccer player and/or coach, to guide me through this all-important affair with no personal agenda."
+Every single coach had their own style to convince me to attend their university and soccer program.
+It was indeed flattering but making my decision tricky at the same time.
+In all honesty, I would have loved to have someone with a distinct athletic and academic background, a former collegiate soccer player and/or former college coach guide me through this all-important and life-altering decision."